brenohq/simple-ethereum-nft/README.md

 # simple-ethereum-nft
-A very basic NFT minter written in Soliditym, just for study purposes.
+A very basic NFT minter written in Solidity, just for study purposes.